 on this instruction.

-3. What is the lesson of James Chapter 1 verses 9, 10 and 11?
-How can one who is poor be proud and one who is rich be humble?
+3. What's the lesson of James chapter 1 verses 9, 10 and 11?
+How can

 2. Why can’t God be tempted?

 3. The two possible consequences of our temptations as provided here in are a crown of life (verse 12) and death (verse 15).